NickBzhk/Unbore/README.md

 ##### Welcome to Unbore pet project by Nick Bozhok! #####
 _This Android Application works on The Bored API.
-The API generates a random activity you can do and the app serves this as a fresh idea for the user.
+The API generates a random activity you can do now and the app serves this as a fresh idea for you.
 — Endless ideas generation
 — Categories_